-Goals: Talk to your academic advisor about your interests and goals and begin to understand career options for Information Management majors.
-Begin to customize your plan--consider minor, certificate, and dual degree options.
+Goals: Talk to your academic advisor about your interests and goals and begin to understand career options for management majors.
+Begin to customize your plan--consider minor, certificate, and dual degree options that will give you technical skills.
 Explore student groups and join one that feels right for you and fits withyour career interests.
-All Information Management students should join LAIS (Leeds Association of Information Systems) to start learning more about the IM area and to network with other IM students and faculty.
 Apply for the Young Alumni Mentoring Program (YAMS) in the spring.